The economic benefits of culture

 We commissioned TBR and BOP Consulting to undertake a talent survey of the theatre workforce looking at movements between subsidised and commercial work settings and the wider creative industries, and their links with other aspects of professional artistic practice.

 The survey was administered through open online promotion between 1 April and 1 June 2012, eliciting 1,129 responses.
 The questions were drafted to derive quantitative results, although some qualitative material was also gathered.
-We are currently writing up the findings from the project with a view to publishing the results in March 2013.
+The research was published in June 2013 and is available from the Creative Blueprint website.

 The contribution of the arts and culture to the national economy